P-Tia/P-Tia-Mobile-Delivery-App/README.md

-# p_tia
+# P_Tia

-A new Flutter project.
+This is a mobile delivery app Flutter project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project aims at producing a delivery app that incorporates messengers, users/clients, Admin and the sellers.

 A few resources to get you started if this is your first Flutter project: